tram-tr/aw-simulation/README.md

-# Projet: Autonomous Weapon Simulation
+# Project: Autonomous Weapon Simulation

 This is a final project of PHIL 24448: Tech & Innovation Ethics